6. Project Models to Multiple Scenarios

 #> Number of fitted models: 2

-#> Models fitted with 4 replicates
+#> Models fitted with 4 replicatesVariables for projections

-While predicting models for a single scenario requires a single
+Predicting models for a single scenario requires a single

-object containing the predictor variables (as
+SpatRaster object containing the variables (as detailed in

 The package provides a function to import future climate variables downloaded from WorldClim (version 2.1).
 This function renames the files and organizes them into folders categorized by period/year, emission scenario (Shared Socioeconomic Pathways; SSPs), and General Circulation Model (GCM).
 This simplifies the preparation of climate data, ensuring all required variables are properly structured for modeling projections.